gerardinhoo/random_users/src/components/Hooks.md

 => This results give us `Welcome Cayce`

 **What's State in react?:**
-State is an object that determines how React components render and behave.
+State is an object that describes the state of our application.
 It allows us to create components that are dynamic and interactive.

 - Initialization of state in a react app: